xlab-si/emmy/README.md

 a subset of attributes is known, thus the user needs to prove the knowledge of attributes such that the equation holds.

 # Warning
-_All components of Emmy cryptography library are a work in progress.
+_All components of emmy cryptography library are a work in progress.
 At this point, the library can be used to build proof of concept implementations for research purposes and **should never be used in production**.
 Project's code organization and library APIs are **not stable** - they are expected to undergo major changes, and may be changed at any point._

 # Installation
 To install emmy, run